Vendors are required to complete disclosures before entering into a City contract.

 - Your conformance manager or buyer’s name and email address.

 You’ll also need to provide the data you gathered for your firm in Step 1.
-Optionally, you can complete an LGBTQ applicant opportunity section at the end of the form.

 You can get a personalized link if you need to save your work and finish it later.
 To get your link, select Save and resume later.
-The link will work for 30 days.

 After you submit your form, you’ll get a confirmation email.
 This email will include a copy of your completed form.